willko22/Navea/README.md

 # Navea
-Setting and campaign for dnd i'm creating
+Setting and campaign for dnd I'm creating